 Primary school design

-An example of teaching-led research originating from Honours Architectural Design teaching on the Building Typology of schools.
-This was the subject of a book, ‘Thinking Teaching Learning’ (2009) re-presenting the work to a wider audience by placing it in the context of the Scottish government’s ‘Curriculum for Excellence’.
+The book, Thinking Teaching Learning, co-authored with Rachael Hallett, drew on a 5-year long third-year studio placing the student work in the context of the Scottish government’s ‘Curriculum for Excellence’.
 The Scottish Government distributed it to every local authority education department in Scotland and images are embedded in the Architecture and Design Scotland’s ‘Spark’ website.

-An AHRC funded KE project 'Home Improvements' with Sheffield and Kingston Universities was completed in 2014.
-A collaborative report ‘Space to Park’ with URBED was presented at Westminster and disseminated at on the Space to Park website.
+An AHRC funded KE project Home Improvements with Sheffield and Kingston Universities was completed in 2014.
+A collaborative report Space to Park with URBED was presented at Westminster and disseminated at on the Space to Park website.

-An earlier major research project for the Scottish Government ‘Design at the Heart of Housebuilding’ was completed in 2007.
+An earlier major research project for the Scottish Government Design at the Heart of Housebuilding was completed in 2007.

 E & F McLachlan Architects